MacNeal Family Medicine Faculty Development Fellowship

 Clinical Skills

-The fellow sees patients in our Family Medicine Center one to two half days a week and is asked to identify one or two clinical areas that he/she want to enhance or acquire during the fellowship.
+The fellow sees patients in our Family Medicine Center two half days a week and is asked to identify one or two clinical areas that he/she want to further enhance or acquire new during the fellowship.
 Time is scheduled during the fellowship until competency is met in these areas.
-For those interested in doing obstetrics, longitudinal experience includes managing the board in L&D one half-day a week, carrying several continuity obstetric patients throughout the fellowship, and supervising resident deliveries by the end of fellowship.
+There is also the opportunity to do house calls through our house call program.
+For those interested in doing obstetrics, longitudinal experience includes prenatal care with the possibility of attending deliveries.

 Teaching Skills

 Seminars, with topic-specific goals and objectives and relevant readings, occur one to two times a month throughout the fellowship.
-Teaching skills, including hands-on observed and videotaped precepting, are focused on in the first few months to permit prompt inclusion of the fellow into having his/her own half-day precepting slots four to five times a week.
-The fellow will also serve as attending on our family medicine service about four weeks a year or more depending on their interest in inpatient medicine.
+Teaching skills, including hands-on observed and videotaped precepting, are focused on in the first few months to permit inclusion of the fellow into having his/her own half-day precepting slots four times a week.
+The fellow will also serve as attending on our family medicine service for several weeks a year.
+The fellow will also be required to be involved periodically in presenting sessions during the Protected Learning Time that our residents have two half days every 4 week block.

 Administrative Skills

-Seminars on various relevant topics are augmented by having the fellow participate in our weekly faculty meetings, oversee an area of the curriculum, and participate in our Annual Program Review.
+Seminars on various relevant topics are augmented by having the fellow participate in our weekly faculty meetings, overseeing an area of the curriculum, being a member of one of our CCCs (clinical competence committees) and participating in our Annual Program Review.

 Scholarly Activity Skills

-Fellows doing the one-year fellowship are expected to make significant progress on a research project during their fellowship.
+Fellows doing the one-year fellowship are expected to make significant progress on a scholarly activity project during their fellowship.
+They are also members of our Scholarly Activity Committee (SAC) that meets regularly throughout the year to advise residents on their scholarly activity and quality improvement topics.

 Eligibility